Economic Blackout: Organization

 The Economic Blackout was conceived and launched by The People's Union USA, an organization founded by Chicagoland meditation and mindfulness instructor and convicted sex offender John Schwarz.
 The group characterized itself as politically independent, focusing instead on representing the interests of ordinary citizens.
 The blackout was characterized as a means of protest against what organizers described as widespread corporate exploitation and economic inequality in the United States.
 The People's Union USA was formed to coordinate the boycott, whose stated mission was to effectively "unionize" working-class individuals across the United States to foster collective economic resistance.
 In a video released on February 25, Schwarz characterized the boycott as "a warning shot" to corporations that had treated Americans as "an endless source of profit" while maintaining minimal wages and lobbying for favorable political conditions.

 The boycott was scheduled to run for exactly 24 hours, beginning at midnight Eastern Standard Time on February 28, 2025.
 Participants were instructed to avoid all forms of consumer spending during this period, including in-store purchases, online shopping, fast food consumption, and vehicle refueling.
 For urgent needs or essential items, the organizers recommended patronizing small local businesses and preferably using cash rather than electronic payment methods.
 The movement also called for boycotters to skip work, if possible.

 The Economic Blackout concept gained traction across various social media platforms.
 Notable public figures who promoted the boycott including former U.S. Secretary of Labor Robert Reich.
 Simultaneously, the boycott faced criticism and mockery, with some opponents humorously suggesting counter-protest anti-boycotts in response.

 Several high-profile celebrities publicly endorsed the boycott.
 Author Stephen King posted on his Bluesky account: "Don't buy stuff on February 28.
 Money's the only thing these dicks understand."
 Actors Bette Midler and John Leguizamo shared similar social media messages supporting the boycott.

 Google search analytics recorded a significant surge in queries related to "economic blackout" in the days preceding the event.

 The Third Act movement was amongst the movements that endorsed this initiative, promoting a call of action on their website in the Oregon and Texas page.

+Similar boycott actions were also reported during May Day protests in the United States on May 1, 2026.
+Demonstrations organized by the May Day Strong coalition promoted the slogan “No School, No Work, No Shopping”, encouraging participants to avoid work, school attendance, and consumer spending as part of protests related to labor rights, immigration policies, and economic inequality.
+Some reports also noted that these protests took place amid concerns over rising living costs and reduced purchasing power, linked to higher global energy prices and broader geopolitical tensions, including the Iran war.